LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Leatherworker.md

 Leatherworkers will not trade with players if they have negative alignment with Bree-land.
 Upon trading with them, the player will be bestowed the advancement **"Insider Bargains"**.

 Leatherworkers sell the goods of their trade.
-This includes mugs and barrels of varying drinks.
+This leather and leather armor.

-Bree-land Leatherworkers also buy many supplies, such as food and drink ingredients.
+Bree-land Leatherworkers also buy many supplies, such as furs.

 ## Strategy